Identifying Different Types of Warts

 Treatments for Warts

-When it comes to the treatment of warts, Dr. Kwon shares, “The vast majority of warts seem to resolve on their own and don’t require any active treatment.
-However, if you’re unhappy with the appearance of your warts or experience any discomfort, there are many treatment options to help jumpstart the healing process.”
-With respect to the treatment of warts in the pediatric population, Dr. Kwon reminds parents, “Self-esteem begins to form around age 4, and while warts are highly prevalent among kids, if your child has a wart and appears to be bothered by it in one way or another, your friendly neighborhood dermatologist can help treat the wart.”
+When it comes to the treatment of warts, the vast majority of warts seem to resolve on their own and don’t require any active treatment.
+However, if you’re unhappy with the appearance of your warts or experience any discomfort, there are many treatment options to help jumpstart the healing process.
+With respect to the treatment of warts in the pediatric population, we remind parents that self-esteem begins to form around age four, and while warts are highly prevalent among kids, if your child has a wart and appears to be bothered by it in one way or another, your friendly neighborhood dermatologist can help treat the wart.

 Common treatments for warts include: